sylwia-budzynska/orangecon-2024-codeql-workshop/README.md

   - [CodeQL zero to hero part 2: getting started with CodeQL](https://github.blog/2023-06-15-codeql-zero-to-hero-part-2-getting-started-with-codeql/).
 Link to the [challenges accompanying the blog post](https://github.com/GitHubSecurityLab/codeql-zero-to-hero/tree/main/2)
 - security research with CodeQL:
   - [CodeQL zero to hero part 3: security research](https://github.blog/2024-04-29-codeql-zero-to-hero-part-3-security-research-with-codeql/).
 Link to the [challenges accompanying the blog post](https://github.com/GitHubSecurityLab/codeql-zero-to-hero/tree/main/3)

+If you end up finding a vulnerability using CodeQL, feel free to add it to the [CodeQL Wall of Fame](https://gh.io/codeql-wall-of-fame/).